plone/Products.ATContentTypes/Products/ATContentTypes/README.txt

     o Events have a body text

-    o Documents have a history tab to show the last changes as an unified diff view using the ZODB history.
+    o Documents have a history tab to show the last changes as an unified diff view using the ZODB history. (currently disabled)

 What is new in ATContentTypes 1.0